-The second step was integrating the peaks corresponding to water (mass 18.01 u e-1), carbon monoxide (mass 27.99 u e-1), and carbon dioxide (mass 43.98 u e-1).
-The integration yielded the numerical area below the curve, which represents the number of ions per 200 or 400 s time bins depending on the operating mode.
+The second step was integrating the peaks corresponding to water (mass 18.01 u/e), carbon monoxide (mass 27.99 u/e), and carbon dioxide (mass 43.98 u/e).
+The integration yielded the numerical area below the curve, which represents the number of ions per 200 seconds or 400 seconds time bins depending on the operating mode.
 After we obtained the ion abundance of the three volatiles in each spectra, corrections due to specific sensitivity and fragmentation pattern of each species were applied.
 Finally, we were able to define the corresponding densities of the three studied molecules throughout the mission, after normalization to the measured COPS densities.
 Details of the data analysis applied to RTOF are given in Paper I and Gasc et al. (2017b).
 We note that further processing was applied to RTOF spectra since Paper I. They led to more accurate values for the density of the detected species.